Acquisition: Donated by and through efforts of Jim Dauterive

 In 1995, Mike Judge wrote a pilot episode for an animated series centered on Hank Hill, a common sense, all-American propane salesman in Arlen, Texas.
 Hank was loosely based on a neighbor character in Judge’s hit MTV series, Beavis and Butt-head.
 Fox Broadcasting Company brought in Simpsons writer Greg Daniels to collaborate with Judge on the pilot, and the series debuted January 2, 1997, with Judge and Daniels as co-creators.

 The show remains true to Judge’s original concept and depicts the suburban Hills and their neighbors on Rainey Lane.
 The patriarch of the Hill family is Hank, a salesman of propane and propane accessories with a narrow urethra and an obsession with his lawn and the Dallas Cowboys.
 Hank is married to Peggy, a substitute Spanish middle school teacher with an inflated sense of her own intelligence.
-She writes “musings” for the Arlen Spectator and is a champion Boggle player.
+She writes “musings” for the Arlen Bystander and is a champion Boggle player.
 Hank and Peggy’s only son is Bobby, an overweight, under-achieving eight-grader with the dream of becoming a prop comic.
 Many storylines deal with Hank’s concern for Bobby, and an early catch-phrase from the show is “the boy ain’t right.”
 Despite not understanding Bobby, Hank clearly loves his son and struggles to be a better father than his own, WWII veteran Cotton, who “killed fifty men” and lost both his shins in the war.
 Also living with the Hills is Peggy’s niece Luanne, a slightly dim-witted beauty-school dropout who is able to find her voice through a Christian puppet show.

 Hank’s best friends are also his neighbors: Bill, Boomhauer, and Dale.
 The four were on the Arlen football team together in high school (with Dale as towel boy).
 Now adults and living on the same block, Bill Dauterive is an unhappily divorced barber for the United States Army and Boomhauer is an unintelligible ladies’ man (voiced by Judge).
 Dale Gribble is a conspiracy-theory plagued bug exterminator unable to recognize that his wife, weather reporter Nancy, is having an affair with Native American masseuse, John Redcorn.
 Dale’s son Joseph, who looks remarkably like Redcorn, is Bobby’s best friend.